-Oualities of effective school board members
+Effective school board members:

-- ▶ They have a clear understanding of the roles of the superintendent, board chairperson, board members and school councils. - ▶ They become familiar with the function of the integral components of their school system. - ▶ They develop and practice skills for conducting, managing and participating in productive meetings. - ▶ They practice consistency and impartiality in all dealings with personnel, constituents and issues. - ▶ They stay informed about the public's concerns about the schools, listen to their opinions and help them secure needed information. - ▶ They maintain a high (but appropriate) level of visibility in the schools, community and the district; they visit schools to gain clearer insights, but do not interfere with the operation of the school. - ▶ They seek opportunities to grow through specially planned workshops, seminars and conferences. - ▶ They let employees know that they are appreciated and valued. - ▶ They periodically evaluate themselves and the board as a whole. - ▶ They perform objective evaluations of the superintendent in accordance with policy and established goals and objectives. - ▶ They are trustworthy and able to communicate clearly, solve problems and serve professionally. - ▶ They keep students first and practice sound governance that permeates their thinking, planning and voting. - ▶ They continually ask, "Is this what's best for students and learning?"
+- Have a clear understanding of the roles of the superintendent, board chairperson, board members and school councils. - Become familiar with the function of the integral components of their school system. - Develop and practice skills for conducting, managing and participating in productive meetings. - Practice consistency and impartiality in all dealings with personnel, constituents and issues. - Stay informed about the public's concerns about the schools, listen to their opinions and help them secure needed information. - Maintain a high (but appropriate) level of visibility in the schools, community and the district; they visit schools to gain clearer insights, but do not interfere with the operation of the school. - Seek opportunities to grow through specially planned workshops, seminars and conferences. - Let employees know that they are appreciated and valued. - Periodically evaluate themselves and the board as a whole. - Perform objective evaluations of the superintendent in accordance with policy and established goals and objectives. - Are trustworthy and able to communicate clearly, solve problems and serve professionally. - Keep students first and practice sound governance that permeates their thinking, planning and voting. - Continually ask, "Is this what's best for students and learning?"